-Top 10 Cinematic Nightmares Set In New York
+Top 10 Cinematic Nightmares Set in New York City Film

 by Johan Tobias

 New York City: the home of gritty, groundbreaking, independent film.
 Unlike Los Angeles, New York offers filmmakers more artistic freedom with their work.
 Here, they are not bound by the pressure from major Hollywood studios; and while budgets may be lower, the results of financial restraints are often rewarding.
-Many hip, young directors draw inspiration from this exhilarating, fast-paced city and use it as the backdrop for some of the most nightmarish and anxiety-inducing films ever made.
+Many hip, young directors draw inspiration from this exhilarating, fast-paced city and use it as the backdrop for some of the most nightmarish and anxiety‑inducing movies ever made.
+This is the ultimate top 10 cinematic countdown of those chilling New York‑set tales.

 10 Requiem For A Dream